-Stay Home Care, the experts in home care in Goodlettsville and the surrounding areas, is here to help with the information you need to ensure a smooth transition to living with aging parents.
+Stay Home Care, the experts in elder care in Nashville and the surrounding areas, is here to help with the information you need to ensure a smooth transition to living with aging parents.
 A good place to begin is by answering these questions:

 - Is there enough room in your home for the senior to have a separate space for privacy?

 - How will the move affect other family members?
 For example, will one of your children need to give up his/her bedroom and share with a brother or sister?

 - If you are working outside of the home, who will care for your loved one while you’re gone?